VenithNET/Dragon-Linux/content/blog/2022/03/17-asahi-linux-alpha-release.md

 ### I want to donate!

 Thank you!
-Asahi Linux is developed by a group of volunteers, and led by marcan as his primary job.
+Dragon Linux is developed by a group of volunteers, and led by marcan as his primary job.
 You can support him directly via [Patreon](https://patreon.com/marcan) and [GitHub Sponsors](https://github.com/sponsors/marcan).
 None of this would have been possible without your support!
 Donations like these allow him to dedicate most of his time to the project and also purchase test hardware.

-Martin Povišer is working on audio support for Asahi Linux, and he also has a [GitHub Sponsors](https://github.com/sponsors/povik) page.
+Martin Povišer is working on audio support for Dragon Linux, and he also has a [GitHub Sponsors](https://github.com/sponsors/povik) page.
 Please support his efforts so that he can make Apple Silicon machines the best supported platforms for Linux audio!

 ### Can I dual-boot macOS and Linux?